tensorflow/mlir/g3doc/LangRef.md

 tensor types.
 Note that `memref<f32>`, `memref<0 x f32>`, `memref<1 x 0 x f32>`,
 and `memref<0 x 1 x f32>` are all different types.

-`memref` also allows its shape to be of unkown (e.g. `memref<*xf32>`).
+`memref` also allows its shape to be of unknown rank (e.g. `memref<*xf32>`).
-However, this type should only be used in casting operations to pass arguments to external library calls without the need to version the calls based on the memref rank.
-Other uses of this type is not allowed or will have undefined behavior.
+However, this type should be only used to pass arguments to external library calls without the need to version the calls based on the memref rank.
+Other uses of this type are disallowed or will have undefined behavior.

 Example